ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Goal:** Abuse the search field to get access to messages of other users on the same device.

-**Check**: Works, but The five predefined messages should by form sender (Alice, right side) and from bank /Bob, left side).
+**Check**: Works, but The five predefined messages should by form sender (Alice, right side) and from bank (Bob, left side).
 Also, formatting is not good.
+Use same formatting as in version 1.4.

 ### 5: Clipboard Danger (easy/medium)
 During payment, DIBA allows to load a payment slip from the SD-Card.
 You can assume that the user receives the payment slip by e-mail from where it can be copied to the SD-Card so it can be imported in DIBA.
 By selecting *Transfer Payment Slip*, one can copy data from the payment slip (e.g., the recipient) to the corresponding field of the payment using standard the standard Android copy-paste functionality.
 Assuming an attacker controls another app on the device, he can get access to possibly sensitive payment data copied by the user.

 **Goal (easy):** As a proof of concept, try to get access to copied payment data by using any other of the apps available on the Android system.

-**Goal (medium):** Develop an app that logs all data that is copied in other apps (which obviously includes copied payment data).
+**Goal (medium):** Develop an app that logs all data that is copied in other apps (which obviously includes payment data copied in the DIBA app).

 **Check**: Works, replace Payslip => Payment Slip

 ### 6: Exported Content Provider (medium)
 The DIBA app contains an exported content provder that allows to change the app settings.
 One can assume that this was intentionally added during development so that settings can easily be changed using a separate app, but it was forgotten to remove this before publishing the app.

-**Goal (medium):** Develop an app that allows to set some of the app settingslogs all data that is copied in other apps (which obviously includes copied payment data).
+**Goal:** Develop an app that allows to set at least one of the DIBA app settings.

 **Check**: Works (tested via AUTO REDIRECT in Exploit App)